cal-itp/benefits/docs/enrollment-pathways/Low-income.md

 - Suppose the transit rider cannot authenticate with [Login.gov](Login.gov), or will not create an account.
 In either case, the app cannot determine their Calfresh Program participation status and they cannot enroll their contactless debit or credit card for a reduced fare.

-- Suppose the CDT Identity Gateway returns a status of FALSE for Calfresh Program participation status.
+- Suppose the IdG returns a status of `FALSE` for CalFresh Program participation status.
 In that case, the Cal-ITP Benefits app will not allow the transit rider to enroll their contactless debit or credit card for a reduced fare.

 - Suppose the debit or credit card expires or is canceled by the issuer.
 In that case, the transit rider must repeat the basic flow to register a new debit or credit card.